OPahunang/surfs_up/README.md

 ## Summary:

-In summary, June and December temperature difference is ranging from 4 to 5 Fahrenheit.
-Both June and December mean temperature are in 70 to 75 range where June mean is 74.94 while Dec is 71.04.
-June max temperature is 85 and December max temperature is 83.
-June min temperature is 64 while December min temperature is 56.
+In summary, both June and December temperature are ranging from 70 to 75 Fahrenheit.
+June mean temperature is 74.94 while Dec is 71.04.
+June max temperature is 85 and December is 83.
+June min temperature is 64 while December is 56.

 Additional queries for the month of June and December presented in histogram.